sciunto/Vitalus/doc/index.rst

 * I want to centralize my backup in a unique script to achieve many tasks.
 * I want to backup my desktop on external disks.
 * I want to backup external disks to other external disks.
-* I want to backup my homes on hosts accessible via ssh.
+* I want to backup my homes on hosts accessible via ssh to a local disk.
 * I want to keep increment if I need it.
 * I want to adjust the frequency of copies for each task.
 The script starts much more frequently.
 * I want readable log files telling me if everything goes fine.